Star Trek: Lower Decks season 2: Animation and design

-Rutherford has a vision in "We'll Always Have Tom Paris" of alternate versions of Shaxs wearing different costumes from across the franchise, including a USS Enterprise (NX-01) uniform from Enterprise, a Terran Empire uniform from the Original Series episode "Mirror, Mirror", a Professor Moriarty costume similar to the one seen in the Next Generation episode "Elementary, Dear Data", an Original Series "redshirt" uniform, and as a Borg.
+Rutherford has a vision in "We'll Always Have Tom Paris" of alternate versions of Shaxs wearing different costumes from across the franchise, including a USS Enterprise (NX-01) uniform from Enterprise; a Terran Empire uniform from the Original Series episode "Mirror, Mirror"; a Professor Moriarty costume similar to the one seen in the Next Generation episode "Elementary, Dear Data"; an Original Series "redshirt" uniform; and as a Borg.
 In "wej Duj", the crew are seen running through the ship wearing various outfits including Anbo-jyutsu martial arts costumes and gymnastics leotards from the Next Generation episodes "The Icarus Factor" and "The Price", respectively.
 Also in that episode, Boimler wears the same "Go climb a rock" shirt that Kirk wore in The Final Frontier, and uses the same rocket boots that Spock had in that film's rock climbing scene, while Freeman wears a shirt with "RITOS" on it which is similar to the "DISCO" shirts worn aboard the USS Discovery in Star Trek: Discovery.
 An alien based on the multi-eyed original design for Saru from Discovery briefly appears on Starbase 25.
 The evil computer AGIMUS is taken to the Daystrom Institute for Advanced Robotics in "Where Pleasant Fountains Lie".
 The institute was first seen in Star Trek: Picard, and is shown to look roughly the same during Lower Decks a few decades earlier than that appearance.
 One of the other evil computers in the institute features the CBS Eye logo as a reference to the series' production company.

 Music

 Composer Chris Westlake was unable to record his score for the first season with a full orchestra in a traditional recording studio, due to the COVID-19 pandemic, but he was able to with his score for the second season.
 Recording for the season began by May 2021 at the Sony Scoring Stage in Los Angeles with a live 60-person orchestra.
 The series' main theme was re-recorded with the full orchestra for the second season.
 The "Klingon acid punk" records that are featured in the episode "We'll Always Have Tom Paris" have lyrics written by Westlake and translated into the Klingon language by its creator, Mark Okrand.
-Similar to Boimler being heard humming Jerry Goldsmith's main theme from The Next Generation during the first season, he can be heard humming Goldsmith's main theme from Voyager in "We'll Always Have Tom Paris" after talking about Paris and the crew of the USS Voyager from that series.
+Similar to how Boimler is heard humming Jerry Goldsmith's main theme from The Next Generation during the first season, he can be heard humming Goldsmith's main theme from Voyager in "We'll Always Have Tom Paris" after talking about Paris and the crew of the USS Voyager from that series.
 Selections from Westlake's score for the season were included in the series' Vol. 1 soundtrack, which was released by Lakeshore Records on October 8, 2021.